FREQUENTLY ASKED QUESTIONS

 THCA – aka Tetrahydrocannabolic acid

-Found in raw, undried cannabis, Non-activated form of THC, with animal studies ongoing to show neuroprotective effects and benefit with nausea and vomiting.
+Found in raw, undried cannabis, Non-activated form of THC, with animal studies ongoing to show neuroprotective effects and benefit with nausea and vomiting, and anticancer benefits.

 THCV – aka Tetrahydrocannabivarin